(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 "You don't have to believe me.
 All you have to do is bleed.
 I still want you dead, Uchiha."

-"You forget someone," Orochimaru stated.
+"You forget someone," said Orochimaru.

 "Not in the least.
 Go ahead, take his body now.
 It means I only have to deal with one of you."

 "Someone like you?
 A self-absorbed, self-righteous egomaniac, that locked up in your own desires?"
 Gaara snorted, folded his arms.
 "You wouldn't last a week in this husk."

 "I would let the demon in you devour everything, then, and be content with the destruction."

 "You wouldn't be around to see it.
 You could only hope that he ran unsealed for long enough to complete part of your objective."